limosek/zabbix-to-itop/README.md

 # Zabbix to iTop sync
 This script fetches data from Zabbix and generate CSVs for import to iTop.
 It can optionally run command for every CSV file, so it can automatically import to iTop.
+This is not full sync script, it just generates CSV to import to iTop and optionally run external commands to import into iTop.

 ## Usage
 ```